Explore the UK legal position and main issues employers face when dealing with race discrimination in the workplace

 - Unconscious bias.
 Training to help employees identify their unconscious biases, how to manage them and then move to conscious inclusion.

-- Privilege.
-Educate your people about privilege, how privilege works and how to use privilege for good.
+- White advantage.
+Educate your people about white advantage, how white advantage works and how to use white advantage for good.

 - Allyship.
 Understanding how to be an active ally and work to creating anti-racist workplaces.